 Some companies go down the route of stocking huge amounts of inventory only to find they stocked the wrong inventory.
 Some will create excess capacity with the manufacturing plant so they can ramp up quickly as demand ramps up but machines sit idle.
 The design of the supply chain needs to be Demand Driven and based on the business model and rules, to enable the reduction/elimination of excess inventory costs, and the positioning of optimum resource capacity.
 A Demand Driven supply chain model will give you just that where we integrate our Demand Driven solutions of Demand Driven Flow Technology (DDFT) with Demand Driven MRP (DDMRP).

-A Demand Driven Supply Chain will strategies enable responsive, agile manufacturing, and end to end supply chain optimization that will reduce your costs, inventory and lead times transforming your business into a world-class Demand Driven organization at the forefront of your industry.
+A Demand Driven Supply Chain from High Impact Coaching & Strategies will enable responsive, agile manufacturing, and end to end supply chain optimization that will reduce your costs, inventory and lead times transforming your business into a world-class Demand Driven organization at the forefront of your industry.

 Demand Driven Supply Chain Management Solutions